Galileo-dev/blockchain/README.md

   - Users can check their balance after they select a wallet.
   - Doormans can check their balance after they select a wallet.
   - The doorman can check other users' balances by entering their address in the doorman balance check form.
+  - The venue would use the same view as the doorman, which would offer the ability to check totalSupply and make SETH transactions.

 ### Ticket Purchase Page

 - **Functionality:**
   - [x] Allow users to buy tickets (tokens) using Sepolia Ethereum (SETH).
 - **Implementation:**
-  - I chose to use [Wagmi](https://wagmi.sh/) to handle blockchain interactions; this meant I had to create a [custom connector](lib/customConnector.ts) to splice Wagmi and Web3js together.
-This custom connector is based on [wagmi mock connector](https://github.com/wevm/wagmi/blob/6aff9dec2f7d5b9cbb4e3889019f3e3fe5a61dde/packages/core/src/connectors/mock.ts).
   - User can choose a local or external wallet (Metamask, Walletconnect, etc).
   - Once the user hits the buy button:
     - if the user is using a local wallet, they will be prompted to give their password (this is done so that wallet private keys are stored encrypted at rest in local storage).
-    - If they use a Wagmi wallet, they will be prompted to approve the transaction using their wallet of choice.
+    - If they use an external wallet, they will be prompted to approve the transaction using their wallet of choice.
   - Sign the transaction and send it to the Sepolia Testnet.
   - Wait for the transaction to be mined and display the transaction hash.
-- **Security Risks:**
-  - The project specs force us to use the keystore file in the web app; however, for a real application, the user can not assume the application won't just steal their funds.
-It's important only to use services like metamask, walletconnect, etc. This is because the decrypted keystore file contains the account's private key, which a malicious app could use to steal funds.
+  - Display the transaction as successful or failed.

 ### Ticket Transfer Page

 - **Functionality:**
   - [x] Allow users to transfer tickets back to the vendor.
 - **Implementation:**
-  - Uses the same Wagmi connector as the ticket purchase page, meaning it also has the same security risks.
+  - User can choose a local or external wallet (Metamask, Walletconnect, etc).
+  - The user can enter the address of the doorman to transfer the ticket.
+  - Users can enter the amount of tickets they want to transfer.
+  - Once the user hits the transfer button:
+    - if the user is using a local wallet, they will be prompted to give their password (this is done so that wallet private keys are stored encrypted at rest in local storage).
+    - If they use an external wallet, they will be prompted to approve the transaction using their wallet of choice.
   - Wagmi offers a `useContract` hook that allows us to call the contract functions.
-  - The `transfer` function is called with the address of the doorman as the recipient.
+    - The `transfer` function on our erc20 contract is called with the address of the doorman as the recipient. [contract code here](contracts/src/tokens/ERC20.sol)
+  - Sign the transaction and send it to the Sepolia Testnet.
+  - Wait for the transaction to be mined and display the transaction hash.
+  - Display the transaction as successful or failed.

 ## Blockchain Backend